 Players are not supposed to intentionally block the ejection point.
 Three such breaches or rather infractions as recorded by the scorekeeper will lead to a one goal penalty.

-The bubble hockey is a very interesting game to play.
+The dome hockey is a very interesting game to play.
 It is high time you try to join the team and enjoy the play moments.